 Jaipur: Senior Congress leader Randeep Surjewala on Saturday said the party’s ‘Mehangai Hatao Maharally’ in Jaipur on December 12 will be a decisive fight against Prime Minister Narendra Modi-led government at the Centre.

 AdvertisementHe alleged that the “anti-people Modi government” has given a double blow to people by first scuttling their livelihood opportunities and then throwing them in the fire of inflation.
 Surjewala was talking to reporters at the State Congress office here.
 The Congress’ Sunday rally is against the inflation in the country and will also be addressed by Rahul Gandhi and Priyanka Gandhi Vadra.

+”On December 12, Rajasthan will witness a great war against inflation.
+It will be a decisive fight against the Modi government, which is driven by overweening arrogance of power and is in deep slumber.
+The echo of the rally will be heard in the entire country,” Surjewala said.
 The rally was earlier proposed to be held in Delhi but was shifted to Jaipur after it was denied permission by the central government.
 Surjewala said the Modi government was unaware of the ”bravery of Rajasthanis” who managed to defeat ”arrogant dictators” in the past.
 He said for the last seven years the Modi government has only created opportunities for the capitalists and cheated the common man.
 Necessities such as petrol, diesel, vegetables, pulses, oil or salt have become out of reach of the common man, he said.